Marpole, Vancouver

 $1.8M - $3.0M+

-Single-family homes ranging from original character bungalows with renovation potential to newer custom builds.
-GVR benchmark: $2.13M.
-Lot sizes are often generous compared to other west-side neighborhoods.
+Character bungalows to newer custom builds.
+GVR benchmark: $2.08M.
+Lot sizes often generous compared to other west-side areas.

 Investment Outlook

-The Marpole Community Plan is unlocking significant new development along Cambie Street, Granville Street, and SW Marine Drive.
-As density increases and new amenities arrive, property values in Marpole are expected to appreciate.
-The neighborhood's proximity to the Canada Line and YVR provides a durable demand floor that protects against downside risk.
+The Marpole Community Plan is unlocking development along Cambie, Granville, and SW Marine Drive.
+As density and amenities grow, values should appreciate.
+Proximity to the Canada Line and YVR provides a durable demand floor.

 Getting Around